LuciferUchiha/georgerowlands.ch/content/garden/cs/git.md

 We now however want our new changes to also be in the master branch, so we want to merge `iss53` into `master`.

-<Image
+{{< figure
-    src="/cs/gitThreeWayStart.png"
+    src="/images/cs/gitThreeWayStart.png"
-    caption='The current structure of the branches before merging the iss53 branch into the master branch.' width="800"
+    caption="The current structure of the branches before merging the iss53 branch into the master branch." width="800"
-/>
+>}}

 ```bash
 git checkout master